AshtonBrugh/project-three/README.md

 ## Application Description
 This application is an auction style website where users can sign-up/login and either post their goods or bid to purchase other users' goods.
-There is also a review system of users using a five-scale rating, also known as "five fires".
+There is also a review system of users using a five-scale rating, also known as "Five Fires".

 ## Application Installation
-To install, clone the respository onto your local computer and run npm install in the root directory.
+To install, clone the respository onto your local computer, run `npm install` in the root directory, then run `npm run develop`.

 ## Application Built With
 • React.js <br>